Posts

 William Shakespeare was born at Stratford-On-Avon on 25 April 1564.
 He died on 23 April 1616.
 He is an eminent poet and playwright of the Renaissance in England.
 His poems are Venus and Adonis (1593), The Rape of Lucrece (1594), The Phoenix and the Turtle (1601) and the Sonnets (1593-1603).
 The sonnets of William Shakespeare were published in the Quarto edition of Shakespeare’s Works in 1609 by Thomas Thorpe.
 They are dedicated to Mr. W.H.
 It is he who is considered to be the begetter of Shakespearean sonnets.
 A controversy exists about the identity of Mr. W.H.
 Perhaps he is William Herbert, the eldest son of the second Earl of Prembroke by his third wife, Mary Sidney.
 William Herbert was born in 1586.
 In 1601 he became the third Earl of Prembroke.
 Shakespeare has composed 154 sonnets.
 These sonnets form two groups.
 The first group (1 to 126) is addressed to a smart young man and the second group (127 to 154) to a dark lady.
 The young man appears as a lovely boy.
 His social pos...

-Existentialism: A Short Note
+Restoration Age: A Note

-War Poets: A Note
+University Wits: A Note